-Rachel Lindsay Surprise: The Bachelorette Contestant Met A Few Suitors Early
+Rachel Lindsay Surprise: ‘Bachelorette’ Contestant Met A Few Suitors Early

 Rachel Lindsay got a surprise all right!
-The Bachelorette 2017 contestant expected her upcoming show to be talked about on Monday night’s post-Bachelor finale special, “After The Final Rose.”
-What she didn’t expect, however, was that host Chris Harrison would introduce her to a handful of her soon-to-be suitors, right there on the spot, on live TV with no preparation!
+The Bachelorette 2017 contestant expected her upcoming show to be talked about on Monday night’s post-Bachelor finale special, “After the Final Rose.”
+What she didn’t expect, however, was for host Chris Harrison to introduce her to a handful of her soon-to-be suitors, right there on the spot, on live TV with no preparation!

-As The Hollywood Reporter reports, ABC and the producers of The Bachelor had been hinting that “a Bachelor first” would taking place on Monday night during the post-finale special.
+As the Hollywood Reporter reports, ABC and the producers of The Bachelor had been hinting that “a Bachelor first” would taking place on Monday night during the post-finale special.

 #TheBachelorette Rachel Lindsay’s men revealed: find out who she met in #TheBachelor‘s After the Final Rose shocker: https://t.co/m54MydjH9k pic.twitter.com/ncALGcjiah